 Hence, we can say, same height can generate different pressure.
 That means, the pressure head is the same but the pressure is different.

-Normally, liquid mercury (Hg) is used as the heavier liquid than the water.
+Normally, liquid mercury (Hg) is used as a heavier liquid than the water.
 Mercury is 13.6 times heavier than water.
 When you use the heavier liquid you don’t need to have that long column to measure higher pressure, so you can make a smaller and more convenient size column.

 Water pressure is one of the most familiar forms of pressure in day-to-day life.